vantahawk/Graph_Learning_Group6/README.md

 Enzymes | 0.30 ± 0.07           |   0.31 ± 0.07
 INC1    | 0.75 ± 0.03           |   0.77 ± 0.03

+## Some notes on the WL Isomorphism test:

+For implementing this as fast as possible, we decided on a fast hash function: xxhash for 32bit hashes.
+We thus do not need to save hashes in some data structure, the hash function with a given seed is our "datastructure".
+As seed we use some small hash of an abstraction of the initial graph coloring array (all graphs are in there).

+For computing the multiset, we use a histogram representation, that first densifies the coloring before computing the histogram to save memory (even allow the code to run).
+The histogram in this case only contains the values of the neigbors, but among all possible colors.

+We also use this densified histogram representation for our colorings representation on which the isomorphism test is computed.
+(This is a complete histogram among all graphs and nodes.)

 ## Some more notes

 The wl test first was flawed, it did not return a real multiset for the neighbors, but the accuracy loss was minor.
-This is now fixed.
-And already in the results.
+This is now fixed and already in the results.